 § 12141.
-Source of Income Discrimination in Rental Housing and Examples or housing subsidy program;
+Source of Income Discrimination in Rental Housing and Examples

-(a) It is unlawful for a landlord or a landlord's agent to discriminate on the basis of the source of income by which a tenant pays part or all of their rent by taking an "adverse action" as defined in section 12005(B).
-For purposes of this section, examples of "adverse action" include:

-(1) A refusal to comply with the requirements of any public assistance, rental assistance,
+- (a) It is unlawful for a landlord or a landlord's agent to discriminate on the basis of the source of income by which a tenant pays part or all of their rent by taking an "adverse action" as defined in section 12005(Bb).
+For purposes of this section, examples of "adverse action" include: - (1) A refusal to negotiate in good faith with the provider of any public assistance, rental assistance, or housing subsidy program; - (2) Imposing different procedures for the consideration of any public assistance, rental assistance, or housing subsidy program as payment for rent, unless in response to a request for a reasonable accommodation; - (43) A refusal to comply with the requirements of any public assistance, rental assistance, or housing subsidy program;